woernfl/k8s-stateful-demo/README.md

 ## About Onmyown
 [Onmyown](https://onmyown.io/) is company helping all type and size of businesses to solve various IT related issues.
 Our main areas of activities are Web, Collaboration Tools, Cloud and DevOps.

+## Contributor
+Always happy if you want to contribute, feel free to issue a pull request.

+:warning: :warning: :warning: Please contribute in the [Gitlab repo](https://gitlab.com/woernfl/k8s-stateful-demo).

 ## Disclaimer
 This does not consist of a production setup, much more things needs to be added to what is presented here before being deployed in production.